 The Museum houses one of the Visitor Centres of the Po Delta Park (“San Vitale Pinewood and Pialasse of Ravenna” station).
 The station is an information and documentation point for visitors, as well as a starting point for hikes, rides or trips by electric minibus.
 It is possible to make both free and guided visits to the Museum and excursions in the Park.

-The NatuRa Museum is closed on 25th and 26th December, 1st January, 15th August and on Mondays except holidays and days before a holiday.
+The NatuRa Museum is closed on Mondays, on 15th August, on 25th and 26th December, on 1st, 15th and 16th January

 Ticket price: 3€